TheSignPainter98/adjust-keys/README.md

 ![An example adjustcaps layout in blender](https://raw.githubusercontent.com/TheSignPainter98/adjust-keys/master/img/placed-caps.png)

 This is a [python][python] script which generates layouts of glyphs and keycaps for (automatic) import into [blender!][blender]
-Gone will be the days of manually placing caps into the correct locations and spending hours fixing alignment problems of glyphs on individual keys---simply use the layout you want using the JSON output of the [KLE][kle] to guide the caps into the mathematically-correct location using the perfection of a computer.
+Gone will be the days of manually placing caps into the correct locations and spending hours fixing alignment problems of glyphs on individual keys—simply use the layout you want using the JSON output of the [KLE][kle] to guide the caps into the mathematically-correct location using the perfection of a computer.

 This script can also be used to create a _single source of truth_ for glyph alignment on caps, so changes and fixes can be easily propagated.